 ADJUSTING TO YOUR NEW LIFE

-I don’t know why this is, but I think part of it is that some people struggled for so long and lived in so much fear while they were applying, it’s hard to shift out of that.
+We don’t know why this is, but part of it is that some people struggled for so long and lived in so much fear while they were applying, it’s hard to shift out of that.
 It’s hard to believe that they don’t have to be afraid all the time any more.
 Some people say that they feel “post traumatic.”

 If you are used to living in a state of high stress and instability, it may take a little while to really accept that things are before now.
 Some people also find that they grieve after getting approved.
 It takes time to accept your new life.
 Be good to yourself.
 Once you start getting a regular disability check and have more stability, in time you will start to feel much better.

 You can use your experiences to help and support others with disabilities, and you can give hope to others who are still applying.
 You can also join disability rights groups, connect with friends and peers who are also disabled, understand the world in a different way, and work to create change in the system.

 Your life probably turned out differently than you expected, but you may find that it also turned out to be more interesting and meaningful than you imagined.